fsr/csharp-lessons/_exercises/03_calculate_polygon_area_2.md

 lesson: 2
 ---

 Extension of the polygon area calculation by user input.
-There can be arbitrary many vertices of the polygon.
+There can be arbitrary many vertices of the polygon.[^solution]

+[^solution]:
+    You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/blob/master/02_grundlagen_2/polygon_area_2.cs).

 *We assume that the user only enters correct input strings.*